zenarvus/mandos/README.md

 ```

 ## Additional Tips
-- After a file is created, updated or deleted, the change in the server side may take 5 seconds.
-Reloading nodes and attachments are somewhat an expensive operation and this time delay ensures only the last change will reload the nodes when bulk changes are made.
 - You can use JavaScript in your Markdown files like in a HTML file.
 - The server ignores the hidden markdown files (the ones with a dot at the start.)
 - You can exclude a line in `ONLY_PUBLIC=yes` (default) mode by placing a `<!--exc-->` in the line.